TownLake/blog-samrhea-legacy/content/pages/at-cloudflare/index.md

 socialImage: "../../sam-task.jpeg"
 ---

+I work on the Emerging Technology and Incubation team at Cloudflare.
+We spend every day building capabilities on Cloudflare's network that we think our customers will need one to five years from now - and beyond.

-I am the VP of Product at Cloudflare for our [Zero Trust group](https://www.cloudflare.com/products/zero-trust/), which represents the security use cases of [Cloudflare One](https://blog.cloudflare.com/cloudflare-one-one-year-later/) and the proprietary private networking components.
+I previously spent six years launching, building, and leading the [Zero Trust](https://www.cloudflare.com/products/zero-trust/) business at Cloudflare as the VP of Product.
+I was responsible for the enterprise security use cases of [Cloudflare One](https://blog.cloudflare.com/cloudflare-one-one-year-later/) and the proprietary private networking components.

+I launched the first prototype in this group into GA as a Product Manager in 2018.
+A few years later we became the only new vendor in the Gartner Magic Quadrant and then made the biggest leap the year after that.

 I have spent the last 5+ years at Cloudflare helping solve the security problems that plague organizations [large](https://blog.cloudflare.com/helping-keep-governments-safe-and-secure/) and [small](https://www.cloudflare.com/plans/zero-trust-services/).
 I [launched](https://blog.cloudflare.com/cloudflare-access-now-teams-of-any-size-can-turn-off-their-vpn/) the first piece of this puzzle in 2018 with our access control product and I have shipped alongside some of the most wonderful people in the industry as the solution evolved into the [only new vendor named](https://blog.cloudflare.com/cloudflare-sse-gartner-magic-quadrant/) in the Gartner® Magic Quadrant™ for Security Service Edge in 2023.
 We're only going to build faster from here because there are still so many problems to solve.